tobydoig/tagweight/README.md

 I know.
 So does the UI.
 It was a quick hack rather than a focused effort.
 Chipping away here 'n there, focusing on getting things to work rather than look pretty.
 But don't sit there poking holes, that's easy.
 Help make it better.

+# Known issues and Todo
+In no particular order...

+- Edge length should be proportional to resource load time
+- resource xxx already exists (turns out protocol requestId's aren't unique)
+- Output window sometimes needs manual refresh after opening otherwise lots of errors
+- Slow cytograph rendering
+- Graph layout doesn't look great
+- UI is ugly
+- Nodes could be colour-coded by resource type
+- JSON output in status panel should be an expandable tree
+- Some edges remain green (still loading) even though they're not still loading
+- Janky UI redraw every time graph is modified

+One of the main problems is I don't know how to use Cytograph properly (I chose it because d3js was even less friendly), and rather than spend time on that I instead focused on the events from DevTools Protocol (which itself lacks documentation on what order events should appear).

 # License
 MIT